Chang Hsien-yao

 Chang Hsien-yao or Vincent Chang (張顯耀 (Chang1 Hsien3-yao4, Zhāng Xiǎnyào); born 6 November 1963) is a Taiwanese political scientist and politician.
 He was the Special Deputy Minister of the Mainland Affairs Council of the Executive Yuan in September 2013 until August 2014 and concurrently as the Vice Chairman and Secretary-General of the Straits Exchange Foundation (SEF) in February 2014 until August 2014.

-Education
+Early life and education

+Chang was born on November 6, 1963, in Nantou County, Taiwan.
+He graduated from Central Police University with a bachelor's degree in public security, as a member of the college's 50th class.
+He then earned a master's degree in European studies from Tamkang University in 1993.
+His master's thesis was titled, "A study of the direction of the European Union's 'Common Foreign and Security Policy'".

-Chang studied criminology and public security as an undergraduate at Central Police University and graduated with a bachelor's degree.
-He then earned a master's degree in European studies from Tamkang University and won the Kuomintang's Sun Yat-sen Scholarship to pursue doctoral studies in France, where he earned his Ph.D. in political science from Paris 1 Panthéon-Sorbonne University in 1998 under French political historian Charles Zorgbibe.
+Chang won the Kuomintang's Sun Yat-sen Scholarship to pursue doctoral studies in France, where he earned his Ph.D. in political science from Paris 1 Panthéon-Sorbonne University in 1998 under French political historian Charles Zorgbibe.
 His doctoral dissertation was titled, "La question de Tai͏̈wan, un dangereux jeu d'équilibre: étude du problème de sécurité dans la région Asie Pacifique".